Nutritional Comparison

 6. Happy, healthy living situation for the extent of the entire life of the animal

 When I find a company that does all those wonderful things, I'll be shouting it from the rooftops.
 For now, for myself, it's a process of education and choosing the best option I can find, given what I can find out about the way the meat is raised and processed.
 It's also a matter of communicating with the companies who raise the beef I eat.
 The more people express concerns over how their meat is raised and processed, the better quality will be realized.
+As more people become aware of the health benefits in grass fed beef, I hope there will be more of it available.
+It's simply the law of supply and demand.
+We create supply by demanding certain types of foods and refusing to buy other types.

 Health Care Disclaimer: The information contained in article comparing the nutritional value of grass fed vs grain fed beef are presented as nutritional information only, and not meant as an indictment of the grain fed beef community.
 Be pro-active in your own nutritional education by doing further research in determining the best beef for you your loved ones.